-- 1. Earn and maintain a GPA of at least 2.5 at Virginia Wesleyan College. - 2.
-Earn a passing score on the Virginia Reading Assessment (where applicable). - 3.
+- Earn and maintain a GPA of at least 2.5 at Virginia Wesleyan College. - 2.
+Earn a passing score on the Reading for Virginia Educators Assessment (where applicable). - 3.
 Earn passing scores on Praxis I and the Virginia Communication and Literacy Assessment. - 4.
-Earn a passing score on Praxis II in the appropriate content area. - 5.
+Earn a passing score on Praxis II in the appropriate endorsement area. - 5.
 Complete all required content and professional education courses.